dekelbyz/k8s-workshop/README.md

 state of knowledge / progress we're at at the moment.

 ---
-# Lesson3:
+# Lesson4:
-in this lesson we will modify a little bit our `mongo.yaml` file.
-First, we will go to https://hub.docker.com/_/mongo and learn what kind of variables/other crucial information we need in order to use this image properly properly.

-Then, we will add those environment variables in the deployment configuration.
+In this lesson, we will add the secret component and attach our deployment to it.

-We will also expose a port for the container.

-We do not have anything to test / run at this point because our configuration files are currently broken.
+It will allow us to use an external configuration and by that we will not have to restart our system with every change we make. and this information is secret and cannot be accessed from outside the cluster so its very secure.

+run the following command in order to apply our new secret config into our cluster:
+`kubectl apply -f k8s/secret.yaml`

+Now lets re-deploy our deployment with our new changes:
+`kubectl apply -f k8s/mongo.yaml`

+* if you did not alter your context to our namespace, add: `-n ws-namespace` at the end.